 One of the questions facing developers attempting to develop cross-platform applications is deciding which platforms to launch the application on.
 Most of the time, developers choose to launch on Apple and Android devices.
 Since those two platforms have the majority of the market share.
 The result is that not many people are developing applications for more niche platforms or lesser-used operating systems.
 Leaving room for enterprising developers to come in and conquer the market space with ease.
 Deciding if it’s worth pursuing smaller platforms really comes down to doing market research prior to launch and gauging.
 Whether enough of your target audience uses the specific platform that you are considering.

 While it’s relatively easy to make the decision to launch on multiple platforms, it can be trickier to maintain support and compliance with each platforms specific requirements.
 Most platforms require you remain a certain level of support in order to stay on their proprietary application store, which means that each additional platform adds another layer of complexity whenever you want to update the application.
 Most app stores also have some kind of review system prior to publishing, which means that the app has to be approved on each store before it can be uploaded.

-If there was a single good piece of advice to help you decide about cross-platform development, it would be that you need to carefully consider your target audience and production goals to determine which platforms to develop for and how many platforms your development team can handle.
+If there was a single good piece of advice to help you decide about cross-platform development, it would be that you need to carefully consider your target audience and production goals to determine which platforms to develop for and how many platforms your custom app development team can handle.
 With careful planning and modern tools, it’s possible to release an application on many different platforms without too much headache.